 Stockbridge is a very small village located in the state of Michigan.
-With a population of 1,232 people and two constituent neighborhoods, Stockbridge is the 445th largest community in Michigan.
-Stockbridge has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 1,250 people and two constituent neighborhoods, Stockbridge is the 445th largest community in Michigan.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Stockbridge is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Stockbridge is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Stockbridge who work in office and administrative support (18.71%), sales jobs (11.83%), and healthcare (7.10%).
+Overall, Stockbridge is a village of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Stockbridge who work in office and administrative support (14.22%), sales jobs (8.27%), and management occupations (7.37%).

-The per capita income in Stockbridge in 2010 was $24,421, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
-This equates to an annual income of $97,684 for a family of four.
+The per capita income in Stockbridge in 2018 was $27,684, which is middle income relative to Michigan and the nation.
+This equates to an annual income of $110,736 for a family of four.
 However, Stockbridge contains both very wealthy and poor people as well.

 The people who call Stockbridge home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Stockbridge residents report their race to be White, followed by Native American.
-Important ancestries of people in Stockbridge include English, Irish, Polish, and French .
+The greatest number of Stockbridge residents report their race to be White, followed by Asian.
+Important ancestries of people in Stockbridge include German, English, Irish, Polish, and European.

 The most common language spoken in Stockbridge is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Polish and Spanish.